How East Coast mining culture inspired Joanne Schwartz and Sydney Smith's beautiful picture book

 Town Is By The Sea is a children's book steeped in Maritime nostalgia and the history of the area's coal-mining industry.
 Both its author Joanne Schwartz and award-winning illustrator Sydney Smith hail from Nova Scotia and both cite their East Coast upbringing as a major influence on their work.
 Set in a coastal mining town, the story follows a young boy as he goes through a typical day in the life of his seaside town.

-Town Is By The Sea is one of five finalists for the 2018 TD Canadian Children's Literature Award, the country's richest prize for kids literature.
+Town Is By The Sea won the $50K TD Canadian Children's Literature Award for 2018 — the country's richest prize for kids' literature.

 A uniquely Maritime story